NSHipster/articles/2013-06-17-object-subscripting.md

 ---

 This is, of course, dangerous thinking.
 Subscripting isn't your new bicycle.
-It isn't a giant hammer—hell, it isn't even a giant screwdriver!
-But it does open up some interesting opportunities to bend syntactic conventions to useful ends.
+It isn't a giant hammer.
+Hell, _it isn't even a giant screwdriver!_ If there is one thing Object Subscripting DSLs are, it's trouble.
+Here be dragons.

+That said, it does open up some interesting opportunities to bend syntactic conventions to useful ends.